Fa20 - FDTNS OF PREDICTIVE MACHN LRNG (51426)

 4. Optimization II: Convex and Non-Convex Optimization, Projected gradient descent, Matrix Completion, [notes] Sub-Gradients and Proximal Gradients [notes] Probabilistic Techniques II [notes] Bayesian Concept Learning, MLE, MAP |

-[BV-CVX] Chap 1 -5 [KW] A.2.1 [GBC] Chap 5 [JK] Chap 2 |
+[BV-CVX] Chap 1 -5 [KW] Links to an external site.
+A.2.1 [GBC] Links to an external site.
+Chap 5 [JK] Chap 2 |

 |